syedzayyan/pomonotes/README.md

 A simple Pomodoro timer with built-in Markdown note-taking.
 Made for forgetful folks (like me) who want to track when they worked on what—kind of like *Memento*, but with fewer tattoos.

----

 ## Features 🚀

-### 🍅 Pomodoro Timer
+- 🍅 Pomodoro Timer
-- 4x 25-minute pomodoros per session
-- 5-minute short breaks after pomodoros 1–3
-- 15-minute long break after pomodoro 4
-- Pause, stop, and reset (with confirmation)
-- Clean radial timer display

-### 📝 Markdown Notes
+- 📝 Markdown Notes
-- Take notes during pomodoro sessions
-- Full Markdown support with live preview
-- Quick formatting toolbar
-- Notes linked to each pomodoro

-### 📅 Session Management
+- 📅 Session Management
-- View full session history
-- Breakdown of pomodoros and breaks
-- Add/edit notes for past sessions
-- Track focus and productivity over time

-### 📊 Analytics
+- 📊 Analytics
-- 7-day productivity chart
-- Total focused time
-- Completed pomodoros counter

-### 📱 Progressive Web App
+- 📱 Progressive Web App
-- Installable on your device
-- Works offline
-- Timer completion notifications

 ---